mathbunnyru/clio/docs/logging.md

 The max size of the log file in **megabytes** before it will rotate into a smaller file.
 Defaults to 2GB.

-## `log_directory_max_size`
+## `log_directory_max_files`

-The max size of the log directory in **megabytes** before old log files will be deleted to free up space.
-Defaults to 50GB.
+The max number of log files in the directory before old log files will be deleted to free up space.
+Defaults to 25.

-## `log_rotation_hour_interval`

-The time interval in **hours** after the last log rotation to automatically rotate the current log file.
-Defaults to 12 hours.

-> [!NOTE]
-> Log rotation based on time occurs in conjunction with size-based log rotation.
-For example, if a size-based log rotation occurs, the timer for the time-based rotation will reset.

 ## `log_tag_style`